circleci/circleci-docs/jekyll/_ccie/on-prem.md

 * Ubuntu Trusty 14.04 instances.
 To import the instances into your environment, you can import the image from [Ubuntu Cloud releases](https://cloud-images.ubuntu.com/releases/14.04.4/release/) or plain [Ubuntu ISOs](http://releases.ubuntu.com/14.04/).
 Your probably need the appropriate image named `ubuntu-14.04-server-cloudimg-amd64` for your private cloud environment.
 * Access to GitHub Enterprise instance.
 If running in separate networks, ensure that GitHub Enterprise and CircleCI Enterprise server are whitelisted in the firewall, or VPN connections are setup.
-* For ideal setup, CircleCI builders require a second volume, preferrably local SSD volumes.
+* For ideal setup, CircleCI builders require a second volume, preferably local SSD volumes.
 This speeds up build runs with maximum effectiveness.

 ### 2. GitHub App Client ID/Secret